Dawid Kostecki: Scheduled bout against Roy Jones Jr.

 Dawid Kostecki is best remembered in boxing circles for a scheduled bout which never took place.
 In a major opportunity bout which could have propelled Kostecki into the worldwide light heavyweight ratings, Roy Jones was supposed to face Kostecki in a 10 round bout at Atlas Arena on 30 June 2012.
 Days before the fight, Kostecki was convicted of being the ringleader of a criminal organization and was imprisoned.
 Another Polish boxer, Paweł Głażewski stepped in to fight Jones instead.
 Jones defeated the 17-0 Głażewski by 10 round split decision.
-Kostecki missed the career change of a lifetime by now being able to fight the legendary ex-world champion Jones, who had signed for the bout, who showed up in Poland contractually anyway, and who fought a different Polish contender instead.
+Kostecki missed the biggest chance of his career by not being able to fight the legendary ex-world champion Jones, who had signed for the bout, who showed up in Poland contractually anyway, and who fought a different Polish contender instead.

 Escort business and prison

 On 31 October 2011, the District Court in Rzeszów sentenced Kostecki to 2.5 years in prison for setting up and co-owning a criminal group.
 From 2003 to 2007 the group conducted three escort agencies.
 Investigators also accused him of trafficking in amphetamine, but the court acquitted him of the charge.
 He lodged an appeal.
 On 10 May 2012 the Court of Appeal upheld the judgment of 2.5 years imprisonment.
 On 13 August 2014, he was released from prison early.
 He was subsequently returned to prison again in Warsaw in 2016 for five years after his fifth conviction, for drug trafficking, car theft, running a prostitution escort ring, and income tax evasion.